stan-the-man/peninsula-investors/README.md

 # peninsula-investors
 website for the old folks

+Shit you will probably need for this:
+- expressjs (and get the commandline tool and install with jade for html)
+- boostrap3
+- npm
+- yarn (like npm but keeps everything in a lockfile so our versions wont change on us without us knowing)
+- mongodb

 Highest priority right now is getting together the routing and CSS/HTML docs so that we can put up baseline pages.
 I have the routes picked out in the app page, and am working on the frontend styling.